Diphenylalanine

-Diphenylalanine is a term that has recently been used to describe the unnatural amino acid similar to the two amino acids alanine and phenylalanine.
-It has been used for the synthesis of pseudopeptide analogues which are capable of inhibiting certain enzymes.
+Diphenylalanine is the unnatural amino acid with the formula (C6H5)2CHCH(NH2)CO2H.
+The compound is structurally related to the amino acids alanine and phenylalanine.
+It has been used for the synthesis of pseudopeptide analogues that are capable of inhibiting certain enzymes.

 Individual enantiomers of this compound can be synthesized via electrophilic amination of a chiral oxazolidinone derivative of 3,3-diphenylpropanoic acid.

 A historical use of the term diphenylalanine refers to the dipeptide of phenylalanine (Phe-Phe).